 - The Association of Plumbing and Heating Contractors (APHC)

 - The Scottish and Northern Ireland Plumbing Employers Federation (SNIPEF)

 The Scheme currently has around 35,000 members.
 Full details of how the Scheme works can be found in our Scheme Guide.
 The Scheme ceased to be open to new members and benefit accrual from 30 June 2019.

 The Plumbing Industry Scheme has a formal financial assessment called an actuarial valuation at least once every three years.
 The latest actuarial valuation was carried out as at 5th April 2017, and the Actuary found that the assets were enough to cover 102% of the Scheme’s liabilities.

 The Scheme’s financial Annual Report & Accounts for the year ending 5 April 2019 can be found here.

-An annual member update issued in October 2018 can be found here.
+An annual update issued in December 2019 can be found here.

 Summary Funding Statement

 The Scheme Trustee is required to provide members and beneficiaries with an annual summary funding statement providing information from the Scheme’s latest financial health check.
 The latest statement from August 2019 can be found here.